gitpod-io/retired-gatsby-website/src/docs/index.md

 # Introduction to Gitpod

-[Gitpod](https://www.gitpod.io) is an open source platform for automated and **ready-to-code development** environments that blends into existing developer workflows.
+[Gitpod](https://www.gitpod.io) is an open source platform for automated and **ready-to-code development environments** that blends into your existing workflow.
 It enables developers to describe their dev environment as code and **start instant and fresh development environments for each new task** directly from your browser.

 ### Gitpod does to Dev Environments what Docker did to Servers 🐳

 Today we are emotionally attached (for better or worse) to our development environments, give them names & massage them over time.
 They are pets - similar to servers before docker took advantage of `namespaces` and `cgroups` in Linux and turned these nice puppies into cattle.

 With Gitpod it is the same - we treat development environments as automated resources you can spin up when you need them and close down (and forget about) when you are done with your task.
 Dev environments become fully automated and ephemeral.
-Only then you are always ready-to-code - immediately creative, immediately productive with the click of a button and without any friction.
+Only then you are **always ready-to-code** - immediately creative, immediately productive with the click of a button and without any friction.

 This is what is at the heart of Gitpod: **an open platform that removes all friction of manually setting up and maintaining dev environments** allowing yourself and your team to build applications quicker and more collaboratively.